 Mix all-purpose flour, glutinous rice flour, wheat starch, and instant yeast in a mixing bowl.

-Add 1/2 of the pandan juice you prepared earlier followed by cooking oil.
+Add 1/2 of the pandan juice you prepared earlier.
 Continue to add the pandan juice as needed.
-Knead into a smooth dough.
+Knead into a rough dough.
+Add the oil and knead into a smooth dough.
 You may use a stand mixer like KitchenAid or knead by hand until the dough is smooth.

 3. SHAPE THE DOUGH